 21Vianet Group, Inc. was incorporated under the laws of the Cayman Islands on October 16, 2009 and its principal activity is investment holding.
-The Company is principally engaged in the provision of hosting and related services after the disposal of subsidiaries which are engaged in managed network services in September 2017 (Note 4).
+The Company through its consolidated subsidiaries and variable interest entities (the "VIEs") are principally engaged in the provision of hosting and related services after the disposal of subsidiaries which are engaged in managed network services in September 2017 (Note 4).

-(a) As of December 31, 2017 the significant subsidiaries of the Company and consolidated variable interest entities are as follows:
+(a) As of December 31, 2018, the significant subsidiaries of the Company, VIEs and subsidiaries of VIEs are as follows: